Infoliterati/Gertzel_collection/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the collection;Items in the collection" %}

 ## About the collection